Faridabad: Administration

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Municipal Corporation Faridabad reported total revenue receipts of ₹390 crore (US$47 million) and total expenditure of ₹413 crore (US$50 million) in 2022–23.
+Tax revenue accounted for about 18.5% of the total revenue, while grant receipts were not reported in the available financial indicators.

 Economy

 The Faridabad Small Industries Association claims that Faridabad and Gurgaon districts account for almost 56% of the income tax collected in Haryana.
 Faridabad has been selected as one of the hundred Indian cities to be developed as a smart city under PM Narendra Modi's flagship Smart Cities Mission.
 It has started growing as another technology hub in Haryana nurturing startups and innovation.

 Faridabad is the largest exporter of henna (Mehandi) in India.
 According to the Faridabad Henna Manufacturing Association, the sale of henna from Faridabad is worth an estimated ₹250 crore–₹300 crore annually.

 Many directorates of different union government ministries are headquartered in Faridabad including Central Ground Water Board, Department of Plant Quarantine and Central Insecticide Lab, and Union Government Offices from Haryana including the Commissioner of Central Excise within Department of Revenue, Government of India, Department of Explosives, and Department of Labour.
 Institute such as National Council for Cement and Building Materials, a research and development institute under the ministry of commerce, and industry has its head office in Faridabad.

 The Apex Central Training Institute of the Department of Revenue, Government of India, National Academy of Customs Excise & Narcotics is located at Sector 29.
 The National Power Training Institute, an autonomous body under Ministry of Power, Government of India has a corporate office in Faridabad.
 The city also hosts the National Institute of Financial Management, which serves as training academy for accounting and financial services.